-It has been some years now since you could drive your car into a service station and without even leaving your seat receive a full tank of petrol, have your windscreen washed, tyres, oil and battery checked and your change returned to you by a smiling attendant.
+It has been many years now since you could drive your car into a service station and without even leaving your seat receive a full tank of petrol, have your windscreen washed, tyres, oil and battery checked and your change returned to you by a smiling attendant.

 It doesn’t hurt us to deliberately go out of our way to help someone else, even though we may receive no thanks for our effort.